Living in NC Vs. SC

 6. Healthcare

 North Carolina is home to many amazing hospitals, including Duke University Hospital, recognized as one of the top medical centers in the country.
-However, the state is recognized as one of the worst in terms of healthcare costs.
+However, the state is recognized as 10th worst state for healthcare access and costs.
 North Carolina residents with single health insurance coverage through an employer pay the 8th highest premium in the country.

 In the bottom quartile for life expectancy, South Carolina has the fifth-highest infant mortality rate and the seventh-highest stroke mortality rate.